wix-incubator/wix-rest-docs/all/guides/social-groups-v2/docs/Introduction.md

 ## Terminology
 - **Group**: Place where group members can connect with each other, get updates and share media.
 Groups can always be created by a groups manager, and may be created by a site member depending on the site owner's discretion.
-(Permission to create groups is defined in the groups application settings in the Wix Business Manager.)
+(Permission to create groups is defined in the groups application settings in the dashboard.)
 - **Group Member**: Site member that joined a group.
 - **Groups List**: List of groups as displayed to members in the Wix Groups app home page.
 Groups displayed will vary based on the viewer's role (see **Group Role**).
 - **Group Privacy Level**: Defines the visibility of a group in the groups list and how a site member can join the group: